Preparing a travel for special scenarios

 • Open new period with Exportation

-Note: an extra travel set will be needed for each extension.
+An extra travel set will be needed for each extension.

 Was this article helpful?